despark/ignicms/readme.md

     php artisan admin:resource "Blog Post"
   ```

-- The command `php artisan admin:update` will update composer dependencies, it'll clear the autoload and it'll run any new migrations.
+- The command `php artisan igni:admin:update` will update composer dependencies, it'll clear the autoload and it'll run any new migrations.

-- You can run `php artisan admin:prod` on your production server, after deploy.
+- You can run `php artisan igni:admin:prod` on your production server, after deploy.
 It will install all dependencies according to your composer.lock file, run new migrations and optimize the autoload.

 ## Copyright and License